-In response to COVID-19, both the SEC and state governments (including Delaware and New York) have provided guidance and relief to facilitate virtual shareholder meetings.
+In response to COVID-19, both the SEC and states (including Delaware and New York) have provided guidance and relief to facilitate virtual shareholder meetings.
+State legislatures, when they meet, may make these changes permanent.

 Most issuers are moving their annual meetings completely online.
-As of May 13, ISS counted 2,208 U.S. companies that are switching to virtual-only formats and 159 companies that are postponing their meetings.
+ISS counted close to 4,000 U.S. companies that switched to virtual-only formats by mid-May.

-A number of organizations that ordinarily oppose cyber-only events, such as ISS, Glass Lewis and NYCRS, issued statements that they will not take voting action against board members if they publicly disclose that the switch to a virtual meeting is due to the coronavirus outbreak and commit to resuming in-person meetings in the future.
+A number of organizations that ordinarily oppose (or are skeptical of) virtual only meetings such as ISS, Glass Lewis and NYCRS, issued statements that they will not take voting action against board members upon disclosure of switch due to the coronavirus outbreak.
+Some organizations asked issuers to commit to resuming in-person meetings in the future.